stayForward09/Rythm_react_gatsby/src/pages/team/eleonora-baio.md

 Orihuela Gavilan and keep updated attending all the GBR national junior squad (since RE gymnast Saffron Severn has been selected) led by Maria Gateva (former Bulgarian champion) and ballet coach Suzanne Haslam.

+Eleonora is currently part of the GBR coaching team.